MovindiM/IoT/IoT_Assignment/README.md

+# Node-RED IoT Project

+This repository contains the code and documentation for a group project focusing on various aspects of Node-RED, including implementing a weather information service, manipulating the Node-RED message object, and building a Node-RED application for interacting with IoT systems.

-Problem 1:
+## Problem 1: Weather Information Service

+### Objective
-Objective: to be able to use basic Node-RED functions and APIs effectively

-Implement a simple weather information service based on Node-RED for the following:
+To effectively use basic Node-RED functions and APIs, implementing a simple weather information service with email integration.

+### Usage

-• Each member of the group should be able to request the weather information of a specific location by sending an email in a specific format to a common address from his/her personal email account.
+1. Each group member can request weather information by sending an email to a common address in a specific format from their personal email account.
-• In return, the sender should receive the requested information in the form of an email from the common account to the respective personal account.
+2. The requested information will be sent as an email from the common account to the respective personal account.
-• Group members should be able to send requests and get responses at any time, independent of any other concurrent requests.
+3. Requests and responses are independent of concurrent requests.
-• The sender should get an error message (email) from the common account in the following situations:

-o If the sender’s email is not in the correct format o If the sender does not belong to the group
+4. Error messages will be sent in case of incorrect email format or if the sender doesn't belong to the group.

-Problem 2:
+## Problem 2: Node-RED Message Manipulation

+### Objective

-Objective: to be able to manipulate the Node-RED message object effectively
+To manipulate the Node-RED message object effectively and create a timetable dashboard.

+### Usage

-Create a Node-RED message having a JSON object as its payload.
-The object should contain your Semester 4 time table for a day of the week of your choice.
+1. Create a Node-RED message with a JSON object containing Semester 4 timetable for a chosen day.
-• Device a method to extract information pertaining to a specific module or a particular time slot and display it on a dashboard when queried by time
+2. Extract information by querying for a specific module or time slot and display it on the dashboard.
-• Device a method to generate an audio-visual notifications 5 minutes before the start of each class/lab.
+3. Generate audio-visual notifications 5 minutes before the start of each class/lab.

-Problem 3:
+## Problem 3: Node-RED IoT Application

+### Objective

-Objective: to be able to use Node-RED effectively as a User Interface for interacting with IoT systems
+To use Node-RED effectively as a user interface for interacting with IoT systems by building a weather dashboard.

-Build a node-red application to get the weather in a variable location.
-It should have the following features.
+### Features

-• Enter the location as coordinates or city to a text field.
+- Enter location as coordinates or city in a text field.
-• The Title of the dashboard should be the location you entered.
-(Not coordinates, as a city coming from open weather)
+- Dashboard title should be the entered location (city from OpenWeather).
-• Weather should be updated in each 30s interval as default.
-The user should be able to change the above refresh time (use numeric palette)
+- Weather updates in 30s intervals (adjustable by the user).
-• Show temperature, humidity, pressure, wind speed, wind direction, sunrise time, sun setting time of the given day.
+- Display temperature, humidity, pressure, wind speed, wind direction, sunrise time, and sunset time.
-• Use suitable customized gauges for the above parameters (ex: a compass for wind direction).
+- Customized gauges for parameters and a speaker icon for weather description.
-• There should be a speaker icon and by clicking that user should be able to hear the description of the weather.
-• There should be plots that show the temperature, humidity, wind speed within the past hour, Use a switch to on and off this feature.
+- Plots for temperature, humidity, and wind speed within the past hour (toggle feature).
-• There should be a warning limit for a selected parameter (Ex: temperature, pressure...,

-Note: use a dropdown to select) which user can enter the limit from a slider (ex:20c -45c for temperature, 5km-50km for wind, etc.), When this limit exceeds a notification should appear as a warning saying the current value of the parameter ("Warning temperature is 31c exceeds the limit by 3c").
+- Set warning limits for parameters with customizable thresholds.
+- Notifications for parameter values exceeding the set warning limits.

+## Files and Directories

+- `weather_service_flow.json`: Node-RED flow for the weather information service.
+- `timetable_dashboard_flow.json`: Node-RED flow for the timetable dashboard.
+- `weather_app_flow.json`: Node-RED flow for the IoT weather application.